heatherissen/ADSP_script_practice/README.md

 APOE_reported: The reported APOE genotype of the participant

-APOE_WGS: The APOE genotype derived from whole-genome sequencing (WGS) pVCF data
+APOE_WGS: The APOE genotype derived from whole-genome sequencing (WGS) data

 Braak: The Braak stage from autopsy